 The 1980’s was perhaps our most successful period when a succession of Australian championships was won by a group of competitors who were outstanding in this area of competition.
 Cameron Dunn, Peter Obern, John Harker, Barry Newman, Tim Ford & Brad Hill combined to win a number of Cadet, Junior and Open Australian championships during this period.
 Leading the way however was Darren Bogg who won 9 Australian titles in surf race and surf team events and is considered one of our best, if not the best, swimmer of all time.

 In more recent years, the Miller sisters – Alisha, Brooke & Georgia together with Rachel Crerar – have also won a number of State and Australian medals in swimming events.
-Kurt Hanson won the club’s first ever Australian Open Belt championship in 2013 and Ben Blakeney won the bronze medal in the U17 event at the 2014 Australian championships.
+Kurt Hanson won the club’s first ever Australian Open Belt championship in 2013 and Ben Blakeney won the bronze medal in the U17 event at the 2015 Australian championships and the NSW State Championship in 2016.

 Fitness, training and competition